-In 2012 the value of world trade in electrical and electronic goods was $1.83 trillion making it the second largest trade category after fuels and oils.
-Electrical and electronics firms face must overcome key challenges to make the most of global opportunities – identifying and conforming to global requirements in a changing regulatory environment, optimizing product development, assessing suppliers and auditing their factories, and monitoring quality throughout the supply chain.
-Increasingly it is the producer’s responsibility to see a product through to the end of its useful life.
+In 2012, the value of world trade in electrical and electronic goods was $1.83 trillion, making it the second largest trade category after fuels and oils.
+Electrical and electronics firms must overcome key challenges to make the most of global opportunities – identifying and conforming to global requirements in a changing regulatory environment, optimizing product development, assessing suppliers and auditing their factories, and monitoring quality throughout the supply chain.
+Increasingly, it is the producer’s responsibility to see a product through to the end of its useful life.

 An innovative supply chain is the key to global competitiveness in this sector with suppliers capable of world class levels of QCD, capability in new product development and introduction and the ability to ramp up rapidly and reliably to high volumes.